InnoDB is not the default storage engine,

 InnoDB, issue the command

-test queries and other statements without disturbing the original
+to run test queries and other statements without disturbing the

-CREATE TABLE InnoDB_Table (...)
-ENGINE=InnoDB AS SELECT * FROM MyISAM_Table;
+CREATE TABLE ...
+ENGINE=InnoDB AS SELECT * FROM other_engine_table;

-To get a true idea of the performance with a full application under a realistic workload, install the latest MySQL server and run benchmarks.
+To assess performance with a full application under a realistic workload, install the latest MySQL server and run benchmarks.

 Test the full application lifecycle, from installation, through heavy usage, and server restart.
 Kill the server process while the database is busy to simulate a power failure, and verify that the data is recovered successfully when you restart the server.

-Test any replication configurations, especially if you use different MySQL versions and options on the master and the slaves.
+Test any replication configurations, especially if you use different MySQL versions and options on the source server and replicas.